 Smug Straight Edge: Second Prize, Begbie and Tommy initially take this attitude, pouring scorn on their junkie mates.
-Eventually subverted, though.
+As it turns out though, they're not much better.
 Second Prize drinks like a fish, above and beyond any other character.
 Begbie is a heavy drinker, coke and speed user, and of course has his violence addiction.
 And Tommy has done every recreational drug available... up to and including the skag, to his great cost.

 Spud, particularly when he's been shooting up.
 For most of the movie, an incoherent Scottish mush comes out of his mouth that's impossible to understand for people outside Edinburgh.
 In the book, his narrated chapters feature the thickest dialect.